BLOG

 Consider the following scenario.

-In this case, David’s capital gain should be $0.
+In this case, because David bought and sold at the same price, his capital gain should be $0.

 However, Coinbase has no way of knowing David’s original cost basis.
-As a result, it’s likely that his cost basis will be ‘n/a’ (or not reported) on Form 1099-DA.
+As a result, it’s likely that his cost basis will not be reported on Form 1099-DA.

 In this case, the burden of proof will be on David to prove that he bought his Bitcoin for $10,000.
 Otherwise, he may be on the hook for a capital gain of $10,000.